 Southern California is a dreamland for families and it’s our home so we’ve been testing out the best experiences.
 Attractions, activities, hiking, camping, beaches, and adventures can all be taken in one day with your starting point in Southern California.

-Here are 40 family-fun things to do in SoCal.
+Here are 40 family-fun things to do in Southern California.
 (Click on the links to read first-hand accounts of our experiences at these destinations.)

 1. Disneyland – The undisputed granddaddy of theme parks has been leading the way since 1955, inviting visitors to spend the day in the ultimate land of make-believe.